google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-background-sync.md

 queue:

-For example, the following code creates a QueuePlugin instance, adds it to a workbox strategy that gets handled by a roune, and then registers that route with the default router.
+For example, the following code creates a QueuePlugin instance, adds it to a workbox strategy that gets handled by a route, and then registers that route with the default router.
 The end result is all failed POST requests to the API will get retried when connectivity is restored: